cjhammons/queuechan/readme.md

 ### `IsEmpty() bool`
 Checks if the queue is empty.
 Returns true if the queue is empty, otherwise false.

-### `Peak() (any, bool)`
-Returns the value at the front of the queue without removing it.
-Returns the value and a boolean indicating if the operation was successful.

 ### `Size() int`
 Returns the number of items in the queue.